Jobless Benefit Cuts Cause Lost Earnings, Spending In US States: Study - UrduPoint

 First created by the CARES Act in March 2020 and extended several times since, the emergency benefits increased weekly unemployment payments and expanded them to freelance workers and the long-term unemployed.

-But the Federal aid has become controversial in recent months, as critics say they encourages people not to return to work even as Covid-19 vaccines were introduced and businesses struggled to fill open positions.
+But the Federal aid has become controversial in recent months, as critics say it encourages people not to return to work even as Covid-19 vaccines became widely available and businesses struggle to fill open positions.

 Officials in 26 states -- mostly led by Republicans -- have announced early cuts to some or all of the programs, which are due to expire nationwide on September 6.